fedor-grigoryev/bi-2023-tcr-tils/README.md

 # bi-2023-tcr-tils
-repository with the results on the semester project

 # Re-analysis of the public dataset: comparison and evaluation of T cells in paired tumor and normal lung single cell samples